 Supercrawl recognizes and acknowledges that the festival takes place upon the traditional territories of the Erie, Chonnonton (Neutral), Huron-Wendat, Haudenosaunee, and Mississauga.
-The land on which the festival and its events takes place is covered by the Dish with One Spoon Wampum, an agreement made between the Anishinaabe and the Haudenosaunee, to ensure that the lands and resources around the Great Lakes were properly cared for, and that all nations sharing this territory would do so responsibly, respectfully and sustainably.
+The land on which the festival and its events takes place is covered by the Dish with One Spoon Wampum.
+This agreement, made between the Anishinaabe and the Haudenosaunee, was made to ensure that the lands and resources around the Great Lakes were properly cared for, and that all nations sharing this territory would do so responsibly, respectfully and sustainably.
 This territory is also covered by the Two Row Wampum, made between the Haudenosaunee Confederacy and the Dutch, signifying that these distinct nations, their cultures and traditions, could coexist without either being assimilated by the other.
 We further acknowledge that this land is covered by the Between the Lakes Treaty No. 3, 1792, between the Crown and the Mississaugas of the Credit First Nation.
 We share this land and celebrate its gifts, and are thankful to live and work in a place that has sustained human activity for over 15,000 years.
 As settlers, we acknowledge our responsibility to listen, learn, and evolve in the spirit of historic covenants as well as take on the important work of reconciliation.
 In doing so, we seek to forge new and respectful relationships with the Indigenous nations of this region and throughout Turtle Island.
 We strive to work collaboratively to keep the importance of our shared history, friendship and future relationships in our minds and hearts, and we recognize that we must do more to learn about the rich history of this land so that we can better understand our roles as residents, neighbours, partners and caretakers.

 VISION + MISSION + VALUES